 Studies show that a website’s navigation is among the first and most frequently viewed areas.
 It is important that your visitors don’t have to search too much for the information that they are looking for, so keep it simple to find.
-In this day and age, people are busy enough as it is!
-If they are trying to find a financial advisor based on everything else, then they will more than likely leave your site for a competitor with simpler website navigation.
+Visitors are busy enough as it is!
+If your navigation makes it difficult to explore your site, then your visitor will more than likely leave for a competitor with simpler navigation.

-Studies show that visually appealing stimuli are an incredibly important tool for getting people to stay longer on a site and therefore converting more visitors into customers.
+Studies show that visually appealing stimuli are an important tool for getting people to stay longer on a site, and therefore converting more visitors into customers.

-In the below image for Twenty Over Ten client, Fisher and Wiens Wealth Management, out of Danville, CA has a beautiful hero image.
-It draws the visitors in with the vastness of what’s ahead in retirement while also showing a scenic picture and sets about a feeling of ease.
+For example, Twenty Over Ten client, Fisher and Wiens Wealth Management, out of Danville, CA has a beautiful hero image.
+It draws visitors in by contrasting smaller hero text with a vast hero image, providing a sense of ease while also setting the stage for what’s to come in retirement.